UCLL-Frontend/oefeningen-frontend-deel1/week-05-convert-your-css-to-sass-and-focus-on-responsiveness.md

 ## Deadline

-This exercise is considered as exercise on the lessons of CSS: SASS, CRAP, and Typography.
+This exercise is considered as exercise on the lessons of CSS: CRAP, and Typography.

 ## Self Assessment